29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 • Not free; it costs $10 per month

-• Only meant for development
+• Intended solely for development purposes

 Like Google Chrome, Blisk features a minimalistic UI.
 For example, it combines the search bar and address bar into the omnibox.
 Also, both browsing mode and developer mode can be used concurrently across different tabs.